Azure/azure-sdk-for-js/sdk/test-utils/recorder/README.md

 This will optimistically assume you're in a fresh clone.

-From this point forward, we'll assume that you're developing (perhaps contributing!) to one of our libraries.
+From this point forward, we'll assume that you're developing (perhaps contributing!) to one of the azure-sdk-for-js's libraries.
 So, your next step is to change directory to the path relevant to your project.
-Let's say you want to add test-utils-recorder to the package `@azure/keyvault-keys` (it already uses test-utils-recorder, but bear with us), you'll be doing the following:
+Let's say you want to add the `@azure/test-utils-recorder` package to `@azure/keyvault-keys` (it already uses test-utils-recorder, but bear with us), you'll be doing the
+following:

     cd sdk/keyvault/keyvault-keys

-One there, you can add the test-utils-recorder package by running the following rush command:
+Once there, you can add the test-utils-recorder package by running the following rush command:

     rush add -p @azure/test-utils-recorder